 The tone of voice is important in branding because it gives you the blueprint to consistency, building credibility and making your brand more memorable.

 At Design in the Shires, we see many businesses mistakenly switching between tones of voice.
 While it may seem harmless, it can actually put customers off.

 Gotham’s much-loved caped crusader is guilty of this in Christopher Nolan’s Dark Knight trilogy.
 By day, the notorious playboy, Bruce Wayne, speaks eloquently and clearly.
 However, by night, he turns into Batman –a gruff and forceful character.

 For businesses, this transition is dangerous.
 It dilutes your brand messaging and can put customers off for life.
 In fact, 64% of customers revealed that shared values are the main reason to trust a business, while brand consistency issues have been found to damage company revenue by 23%.

 To counteract this potential issue, the tone of voice in your branding needs to stay consistent.
 No superhero alter egos are necessary here.

 To address these common problems, you need to establish consistency across all departments by developing tone of voice guidelines.
 Creating a bible of language to use, boilerplate copy and details on the tone will enable newcomers, temps and freelancers to get a better understanding of your brand.

 As your business grows, the tone of voice guidelines will act as a blueprint to keep all content consistent in every message and every department.

-Tone of voice guidelines – things to consider
+Brand tone of voice guidelines – things to consider

 When developing these brand tone of voice guidelines, you must consider: